Master of Social Work (MSW)

 - Community and Organization: Prepares students for advanced practice in settings focusing on social problems and societal change at the community and organizational levels.

-- Health and Mental Health: Prepares students for advanced practice in settings related to health and mental health.
-This concentration assumes a holistic view that incorpo rates the political, environmental, psychosocial, biological and spiritual determinants of health and mental health in social work practice.
+- *Clinical: Prepares students for advanced clinical practice serving children, youth, adults and families.
+This concentration assumes a holistic view that incorporates the political, environmental, psychosocial, biological and spiritual dimensions of clinical social work practice.

 - Applied Behavior Analysis: Involves the application of behavioral principles to produce socially significant changes in behavior while integrating social work ethics in practice.
 Practitioners use direct assessments, research evidence and single-subject experimental designs to inform and evaluate interventions.
 The main aim of practice is to increase behaviors (e.g. social skills) or decrease behaviors (e.g. drug abuse).